 Day 2: Walking from Milngavie to Drymen

 Me at start of the West Highland Way in Milngavie.

 Distance: 19 km (12 miles)

-Description: Your hike starts in the town of Drymen, with plenty of cafes to give you a caffeine fix.
-It then continues through wooded areas and pastures passing Craigallian and Carbeth Lochs before you reach the village of Drymen.
+Description: Your hike begins in the town of Drymen.
+There are plenty of cafes to give you a caffeine fix.
+It then continues through wooded areas and pastures passing Craigallian and Carbeth Lochs.
+Then you’ll reach the village of Drymen.
 It was a popular stop in the 18th and 19th centuries for Highland cattle drovers.